Cipscis/orange-twist/README.md

 3. Create a [`.env`](#env) file.
 4. Run `npm start` to run the local server and watch CSS and JS files for changes.

-Usually, you will just want to run `npm start`, but this project creates the following npm scripts:
+Usually, you will just want to run `npm start`, but this project also provides the following npm scripts:

 * `npm run server` runs a Node.js server on the port specified in the [`.env`](#env) file, using [Express](https://expressjs.com/).

-* `npm run build` compiles CSS files using [gulp-sass](https://www.npmjs.com/package/gulp-sass), then compiles TypeScript and bundles JavaScript using [Webpack](https://webpack.js.org/).
+* `npm run build` compiles CSS files using [sass](https://www.npmjs.com/package/sass), then compiles TypeScript and bundles JavaScript using [the TypeScript compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

-* `npm run watch` first runs the `build` task, then watches the relevant directories and reruns the `build` task if it sees any changes.
+* `npm run watch` compiles both CSS and TypeScript+JavaScript files just like `npm run build`, but in watch mode so any further changes will result in recompilation.

-* `npm run lintJs` lints all JavaScript and TypeScript files using [eslint](https://www.npmjs.com/package/eslint).

-* `npm run lintCss` lints all SCSS files using [stylelint](https://www.npmjs.com/package/stylelint).
+* `npm run lint` lints all JavaScript and TypeScript files using [eslint](https://www.npmjs.com/package/eslint) and all SCSS files using [stylelint](https://www.npmjs.com/package/stylelint).

-* `npm run lint` runs the `lintJs` and `lintCss` scripts.

 * `npm start` runs both the `server` and `watch` tasks simultaneously.

-* `npm test` lints and compiles any TypeScript.
+* `npm test` typechecks TypeScript files.

-* `npm run prepare` first removes directories containing compiled files, then runs the `test` script.
-You should never need to run this script manually, [the `prepare` script runs automatically](https://docs.npmjs.com/cli/v7/using-npm/scripts#life-cycle-scripts) after you run `npm install`.

 ### .env